valenber/home-highlights-2.0/designDoc.md

 The `events` lambda in `pages/api` handles all the requests from UI.
 It then makes calls to the methods exposed by databaseService that handles requests validation and communication with the database.

 ## Database
-The data is stored in Unbounded DB, a simple unstructured noSQL database.
+The app used MongoDB hosted on mLab service.
 The credentials are passed as environment variables (see [example file](./.env.example)).
 Those variables are stored in Zeit Now project and can be downloaded into local file with `now env pull`.
 Each environment uses it's own database.